-Profitability ratio is a type of financial indicator that is used to evaluate a company's income-generating ability over time relative to its income, operating costs, balance sheet assets or shareholder equity by using data at a specific point in time.
+A profitability ratio is thus a type of financial indicator that is used to evaluate a company's income-generating ability over time relative to its income, operating costs, balance sheet assets, or shareholder equity by using data at a specific point in time.

 Gross margin ratio= Gross profit / Net sales

 The gross margin subsequently compares the company's gross profit with its net sales to show how much profit the company can make after paying the cost of its goods sold.